 Table of Contents

-In this guide, we’ll break down what laser engraver camera kits do, why they matter, how they work with LightBurn, and why the AlgoLaser Laser Engraver Camera (5MP, 550×800mm work area) is one of the best options available today.
+In this guide, we’ll break down what laser engraver camera kits do, why they matter, how they work with LightBurn, and the best options available today.

 What is a Laser Engraver Camera Kit?